 We could also encounter delays if a clinical trial is suspended or terminated by us, by the institutional review boards of the institutions in which such trials are being conducted, by the data safety monitoring board for such trial or by the FDA or other regulatory authorities.
 Such authorities may impose such a suspension or termination due to a number of factors, including failure to conduct the clinical trial in accordance with regulatory requirements or our clinical protocols, inspection of the clinical trial operations or trial site by the FDA or other regulatory authorities resulting in the imposition of a clinical hold, unforeseen safety issues or adverse side effects, failure to demonstrate a benefit from using a drug, changes in governmental regulations or administrative actions or lack of adequate funding to continue the clinical trial.
-In addition, if the FDA does not support our proposed design and clinical endpoints for our Phase 3 clinical trials for A-101, our clinical trials could be delayed.
 If we experience delays in the completion of, or termination of, any clinical trial of our drug candidates, the commercial prospects of our drug candidates will be harmed, and our ability to generate product revenues from any of these drug candidates will be delayed.
 In addition, any delays in completing our clinical trials will increase our costs, slow down our drug candidate development and approval process and jeopardize our ability to commence product sales and generate revenues.
 Any of these occurrences may harm our business, financial condition and prospects significantly.
-In addition, many of the factors that cause, or lead to, a delay in the commencement or completion of clinical trials may also ultimately lead to the denial of regulatory approval of our drug candidates.
+In addition, many of the factors that cause, or lead to, a delay in the commencement or completion of clinical trials may also ultimately lead to the denial of marketing approval of our drug candidates.
 If we are required to conduct additional clinical trials or other testing of our drug candidates beyond those that we currently contemplate, if we are unable to successfully complete clinical trials of our drug candidates or other testing, if the results of these trials or tests are not favorable or if there are safety concerns, we may:

-- · be delayed in obtaining marketing approval for our drug candidates; - not obtain marketing approval at all; - · obtain approval for indications or patient populations that are not as broad as intended or desired; - · obtain approval with labeling that includes significant use or distribution restrictions or safety warnings; - · be subject to additional post-marketing testing requirements; or - \cdot have the drug removed from the market after obtaining marketing approval.
+- · be delayed in obtaining marketing approval for our drug candidates; - not obtain marketing approval at all; - obtain marketing approval for indications or patient populations that are not as broad as intended or desired; - obtain marketing approval with labeling that includes significant use or distribution restrictions or safety warnings; - · be subject to additional post-marketing testing requirements; or - $\cdot$ have the drug removed from the market after obtaining marketing approval.